 git clone git://github.com/handlino/CompassApp.git "CompassApp"

-or if you don't have git installed use the below command to install it.
+if you don't have git installed use the below command to install it.

 sudo apt-get install git